dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 ## tl;dr
 This post mainly summarizes the chapter 16 of Fluent Python by Ramalho.
 Please check the references for more detailed examples and usages.

+A generator yields data for me, but I pushes data to a coroutine which deals with the data.
+They operate in kind of the opposite manner with almost the same code.

 > A coroutine is syntactically like a generator.

 Here is an example of the averager, already implemented via [the closure](/blog/python/2017/09/closures-and-decorators-in-python/).